Gummy Bear Recipe with Real Fruit (Sour Option)

 If you love sour candy, this homemade gummy bear recipe made with real fruit is for you!
-Swap out toxic ingredients like artificial colors and high fructose corn syrup for healthy, unrefined sweeteners.
+Follow our step-by-step instructions for how to make gummy bears by swapping out toxic ingredients like artificial colors and high fructose corn syrup for healthy, unrefined sweeteners.
 This easy gummy bear recipe is made with digestion-friendly gelatin, too!

 This post is sponsored by Vital Proteins.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.